jeff-hykin/silver_spectacle/README.md

 ## Documentation?

 There is some additional documentation below for fully fledged customization of the javascript and css.
 However, this readme is currently all of the documentation.
-The power is in the flexibilty, not in the breadth of tools.
+The power is in the flexibilty, not in the quantity of methods.
 Don't be afraid to open an issue asking for examples.

 ## Whats the status of the library?